chaoticgd/ccc/README.md

 The JSON output can be fed into the included `ImportStdumpSymbolsIntoGhidra.java` script, which will import functions, global variables and data types into [Ghidra](https://github.com/NationalSecurityAgency/ghidra). **Ghidra 10.1 or later is required.** The script is intended to be used alongside the [ghidra-emotionengine](https://github.com/beardypig/ghidra-emotionengine) extension.
 The procedure for using this script on a fresh file is as follows:

-1. Run the script **before running auto analysis**.
+1. Run the script **before** running auto analysis.
-2. Run auto analysis, making sure to enable the "Use Deprecated Demangler" setting for the GNU Demangler analyser if the program you're analysing uses the old GNU mangling.
-I also recommend running the "MIPS-R5900 Constant Reference Analyzer" included with ghidra-emotionengine.
+2. Run auto analysis, making sure to enable the "Use Deprecated Demangler" setting for the `Demangler GNU` analyser if the program you're analysing uses the old GNU mangling.
+We also recommend running the `MIPS-R5900 Constant Reference` analyzer included with ghidra-emotionengine, as well as `Variadic Function Signature Override`.

 Note that the Ghidra script currently has some trouble with certain games.